AsifulNobel/Metsys/README.md

 ## Technology 🔩

 We used Python 3.6.2 with [pyenv](https://github.com/pyenv/pyenv) during development.
 We used TensorFlow to train the bot.
 We used Django web framework to build the site pages and REST APIs.
+These can be found in ecommerce-site-with-chatbot directory.
 We used Django Channels to build real-time communication (WebSockets) interface between user and the bot.
+The bots can be found in `chatbot-engine/tensor_model` directory.
 PostgreSQL has been used as database.
 We also used Cython to improve the Bangla Agent's performance.
 Other package related information can be found [here](ecommerce-site-with-chatbot/requirements.txt).

 ## How to Run 🏃